-Tip: Another recipe with the exact-same name "Banana Cream Pie" ranks higher.
+Tip: Another "Banana Cream Pie" recipe ranks higher.

 Pour the milk into a medium saucepan and place over medium-high heat.
 Heat almost to boiling point.
 Keep hot.

 Put the 5 egg yolks into the mixing bowl of a stand mixer fitted with the whick attachment (or use regular egg beaters with a portable mixer).
 Beat at medium speed, gradually pouring in the cup of sugar.
 Raise speed to high and beat until mixture thickens and turns a very pale ivory color.